sawab-madene/Image-Processing/README.md

 ![image](https://user-images.githubusercontent.com/90453702/186153906-2353e39f-52a7-4361-85aa-449a09312ab7.png)

 ## App.2 Image Transition Utility <br/>
-The Sercond Application  is about making some transitions on images .
-It has multiples functionalities: <br/> <br/>
+The Second Application  is about making some transitions on images .
+Program that load a colored image  and then is should do the following:
+&emsp;  • Fade <br/>
+&emsp;  • Replace (vertical, horizontal, diagonal)
+ <br/> <br/>
 &emsp; &emsp; &emsp; 👁️‍🗨️ **please read this first**  <br/> 🌟 Open  App.2 Image Transition Utility and run Form1.cs <br/> 🌟 click Load IMG1  and Load IMG1 button  <br/>